SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 > 5.4.1 Proportion of time spent on unpaid domestic and care work, by sex, age and location

 This target is interpreted to cover research about:
-- Recognition and valuing unpaid care and domestic work
+- Recognition and valuing unpaid care and domestic work, including work on caregiver burden and economic costs
-- The provision of public services, infrastructure, and social protection policies in any way related to unpaid care and domestic work
+- Provision of public services, infrastructure, and social protection policies in any way related to unpaid care and domestic work
-- The promotion of shared responsibility for unpaid care and domestic work within households/families
+- The promotion of shared responsibility for unpaid care and domestic work.
+Although the SDG limits this to "within households and the family", in practice, it is difficult to separate the sharing of work within the household, and the sharing of work with e.g. professional services.
+Therefore we take a wider interpretation where we consider shared responsibility generally.

 We used two sources to help clarify what should fall under unpaid care and domestic work: The indicator metadata for target 5.4 (<a href="#f4ca">Statistics Division 2024</a>) and a report published by the UNDP Regional Bureau for Asia and the Pacific (<a href="#f6ca">Yamamoto 2018</a>).
 We include:
 - Food and meals management and preparation